All NEMO Cooperation

 • draft agreements for cooperation between individual NEMOs,

-• formal adoption of PCR technical solution as a basis for an efficient implementation of the objectives for the Single Day-ahead Coupling ('SDAC') as set out in Article 36 of CACM Regulation,
+• formal adoption of PCR technical solution as a basis for an efficient implementation of the objectives for the SDAC as set out in Article 36 of CACM Regulation,

-• formal adoption XBID technical solution as a basis for an efficient implementation of the objectives for the Single Intraday Coupling ('SIDC') as set out in Article 36 of CACM Regulation,
+• formal adoption of XBID technical solution as a basis for an efficient implementation of the objectives for the SIDC as set out in Article 36 of CACM Regulation,

 • a detailed description and the proposed roadmap for implementation of SDAC and SIDC, and